-You can let the pickled beets ferment for at least 2 weeks sealed in a glass jar before opening and eating, or enjoy after a few days!
-(They just get better with age)
+You can let the pickled beets ferment for at least two weeks sealed in a glass jar before opening and eating, or enjoy after a few days!
+(Like a fine wine or cheese, they get better with age).

-These beets should keep for up to 1 year, sealed.
+These beets should keep for up to one year, sealed.
 Wait and see, store-bought genuinely doesn’t even compare!
-(Same goes for these pickled onions too!)
+(Same goes for these pickled onions, too!)

 - 500ml glass jar, sterilised